Study with us

 To be considered for admission to the Human Anatomy and Cell Sciences PhD program, you must have a minimum of a master of science degree (or equivalent).

-Starting with Fall 2023 admits, Human Anatomy and Cell Science requires a minimum 3.5 GPA.
+Human Anatomy and Cell Science requires a minimum 3.5 GPA.

 In addition to the admission requirements described here, all applicants must meet the minimum admission and English language proficiency requirements of the Faculty of Graduate Studies.